GiorgiaAuroraAdorni/virtual-CAT-app/README.md

 #### Evaluation and Impact

 Both a pilot and a main evaluation of the virtual CAT were orchestrated in Switzerland, showcasing the platform's robustness in appraising AT skills amongst a heterogeneous ensemble of students and at a large scale.
-The dataset collected during the pilot study is available here [**[2]**](https://doi.org/10.5281/zenodo.10018292).
+The dataset collected during the pilot study is available here [**[2]**](https://doi.org/10.5281/zenodo.10018293).
+That collected during the main large-scale study is available here [**[3]**](https://doi.org/10.5281/zenodo.10912339).

 #### Core Architectural Pillars